A word to the wise: When a man of the cloth gives you advice about secular matters, take it.

 And the Shaws continued to buy cheap Texas land.
 In 1905 the Telegram said the dairy now totaled five thousand acres, grazed by 750 cows.
 Five thousand acres is almost eight square miles—about the size of Little Wisconsin.

-By then the Shaw brothers apparently decided they needed money for building projects more than they needed that cheap Texas land.
-They platted part of those five thousand acres and began selling lots in Shaw Clarke addition in 1906 and Shaw Heights addition in 1907.
+But about 1905 the Shaw brothers apparently decided they needed money for building projects more than they needed that cheap Texas land.
+They platted part of those five thousand acres and began selling lots.
+In 1906 they began selling lots in Shaw Clarke addition and in 1907 in Shaw Heights addition.

 Clarke’s ad for Shaw Clarke addition included a coupon.
 Telegram readers could mail him ten dollars as a down payment.
 The ad points out that Shaw Clarke was just a fifteen-minute streetcar ride from downtown along Hemphill Street.